vxnuaj/LABS/DEEPLEARNING/ConvNets/intro-to-nnet/02-Chap3UDL.md

 where 3 hidden units, $h_i$ divide the 2 dimensional space, $\mathbb{R}^2$ into 7 distinct regions.

 As the number of input dimensions (features) grows, the number of convex polygonal regions begins to increaes exponentially.
-If you imagine each extra hidden unit as an additional hyperplane in the $R^{n}$ space, the number of convex polygonal regions increases to $2^n$, under ideal conditions where the hyperplanes are optimally placed.
+If you imagine each extra hidden unit as an additional hyperplane in the $R^{n}$ space, and we had the same number of hidden units as input dimensions, the number of convex polygonal regions increases by a rate of $2^n$, where $n =$ input dimensions, under ideal conditions where the hyperplanes are optimally placed.

 Of course, neural networks often have more hidden units (hence deep) than input dimensions, so the number of convex polygonal regions is typically higher than $2^n$.

+It's better approximated by $2^k$ where $k$ is the number of hidden units in the neural network.

 > *This phenomen can be known as the curse of dimensionality, the more dimensions you have, the more exponentially complex your problem space becomes.*